 Sensor: APS-C CMOS | Megapixels: 24.2MP | Autofocus: 11-point AF, 1 cross-type | Screen type: 3.0-inch, 921,000 dots | Maximum continuous shooting speed: 5fps | Movies: 1080p | User level: Beginner

-At the opposite end of the spectrum to some of the full-frame DSLRs here, the D3500 is cheap as chips, has one of the sharpest APS-C sensors there is and a neat retracting kit lens (there are two versions of this lens, and it's worth spending the extra $20/£20 and get it with VR, Nikon's image stabilization system).
-It's proof that you don't have to pay a fortune to get a great camera, and we say its sheer value for money makes it just as impressive as much more advanced (and much more expensive) alternatives.
-It has a great 24MP sensor and although the controls are designed to be simple for novices, in the right hands the little D3500 is a match for cameras costing far more.
+At the opposite end of the spectrum to some of the full-frame DSLRs here, the D3500 is super affordable, has one of the sharpest APS-C sensors out there, and a neat retracting kit lens.
+A word of warning: there are two versions of this lens, and it's worth spending the extra $20/£20 and getting it with VR, Nikon's image stabilization system.
+It's proof that you don't have to pay a fortune to get a great camera, and we say its value for money makes it just as impressive as much more advanced (and much more expensive) alternatives.
+The controls are designed to be simple for novices, and in the right hands it's a match for cameras costing far more.
 If you're looking to get more creative with your photography, and looking for your first DSLR, the Nikon D3500 is hard to beat.

 - Read our in-depth Nikon D3500 review